-This document provides an overview of the Intel® System Studio 2020 product and provides pointers to where you can find new features and changes, the release history, installation instructions additional product information and references to articles and white papers.
+This document provides an overview of the Intel® System Studio 2020 Update 2 product and provides pointers to where you can find new features and changes, the release history, installation instructions additional product information and references to articles and white papers.

-The Intel® System Studio has separate download packages for Linux\ and Windows\ hosts.
+Intel® System Studio has separate download packages for Linux and Windows hosts.

-The target audience is the performance-oriented C/C++ embedded/mobile/wearable/IoT developer who is developing on Linux\, Windows\, and/or macOS\ host environments for Yocto Project\ embedded Linux\, Wind River\ Linux\, and/or Android\ targets.
+The target audience is the performance-oriented C/C++ embedded/mobile/wearable/IoT developer who is developing on Linux, Windows, and/or macOS host environments for Yocto Project embedded Linux, Wind River Linux, and/or Android targets.

-For full product information for the previous release, as well as a link to renewable 90-day community license, please refer to Intel® System Studio product webpage https://software.intel.com/intel-system-studio.
+For full product information, please refer to Intel[®] System Studio product webpage https://software.intel.com/intel-system-studio.